 Zane Dalal, conductor

-This concert will run for approximately 120 minutes with no intermission.
+The concert will run for approximately 110 minutes including one intermission.